Unique System Identifier (Unique ID)

 For systems which use a Dialogic card it is recommended to link the license to the Dialogic card.
 This will allow the VoiceGuide license to be used in the new system that Dialogic card is moved to.

 For systems which do not use a Dialogic card and where the ability to easily move the license from one machine to another is required it is recommended that a PCIe based network adapter is used (or a 'USB to Ethernet' network adapter).
-Moving the adapter to new system will allow license to work on the new system.
+Moving the PCIe adapter to new system will then allow use of the licensed version of the software on the new system.

 NB: There are no letters 'O' in any of the Unique IDs - if it looks like a zero then it is a zero.